National Admissions Test for Law

 The National Admissions Test for Law, or LNAT, is an admissions aptitude test that was adopted in 2004 by eight UK university law programmes as an admissions requirement for home applicants.
 The test was established at the leading urgency of the University of Oxford as an answer to the problem facing universities trying to select from an increasingly competitive pool with similarly high A-levels.
 With effect from its second year, the LNAT is required for UK and overseas applicants alike.
 There are now nine participating law schools and hundreds of test centres worldwide.

+It is used alongside standard methods of selection such as A Level (or their global equivalent) results, university applications, and admissions interviews, to give a more accurate and rounded impression of the student's abilities.
+The LNAT now has over 500 test centres worldwide and twelve participating law schools.

 Format

 The LNAT is 135 minutes long and consists of two sections.
 The test taker is allotted 40 minutes to complete the essay and 95 minutes to answer 42 multiple-choice questions aimed at measuring reading comprehension and logical reasoning skills.
 The reading portion contains twelve short passages, with three or four questions about each passage.
 The questions typically ask for terms and arguments from the reading to be defined by inference.
-The essay portion is 40 minutes long and involves the candidate answering one of three available essay questions.
-The questions are generally open-ended prompts that can focus on any one of a wide variety of issues.
+The essay portion is 40 minutes long and involves the candidate answering one of three available essay questions, which are generally open-ended prompts that can focus on any one of a wide variety of issues.
 The reading section is scored out of 42 and the essays are individually marked by proctors at the respective universities.

+Universities

-The universities currently using the LNAT are:
+The universities currently using the LNAT in their admissions procedures are: